Rich girl turned gun-toting bank robber: The extraordinary tale of Patty Hearst

 "As hard as it was to do, I have grown well past the 19-year-old me and gone on to become a proud wife, mother, and grandmother," she wrote.
 "I have no interest in revisiting such a violent and hurtful time in my life.
 Aren't we living in a better world than this?"

-She also lashed out at a six-part docuseries, The Radical Story of Patty Hearst, but failed to prevent the release of the show, which is now available in Australia on iwonder.com.
+She also lashed out at a six-part docuseries, The Radical Story of Patty Hearst, but failed to prevent the release of the show.

 The 65-year-old former golden girl reserved particular ire for the executive producer, Jeffrey Toobin, a lawyer and CNN journalist who based the series on his 2016 book American Heiress: The Wild Saga of the Kidnapping, Crimes and Trial of Patty Hearst.